ethanuppal/marlin/tooling/swim-marlin/README.md

 - `swim marlin add <testname>` creates a new empty test in your tests directory
 - `swim marlin test <pattern>` runs all tests containing `<pattern>` in their name on multiple threads
+- `swim marlin check` checks for an invalid configuration